 - Test your planning skills and group cohesion with some short trips.

-Explore the links on the next page for more travel ideas.
+Explore the links below for more travel ideas.